darkstarbdx/SQLyzer/README.md

 ## **Support 🆘**

 If you encounter any issues or have questions, **reach out to me ASAP**!
-You can:
-- Open an issue on GitHub.
-- Contact me via GitHub.
+✨ Want to get in touch?
+🌟 Join our vibrant Telegram community!
+👉 Click here to connect: [Telegram Group](https://t.me/+mzZ9IrWgXe9jNWNl)

 ---